-- request parents to provide relevant information regarding long-term administration of medication in the student's health care plan or complete the relevant form for short-term administration of medication; - maintain a record of all medication administered at school; and - store all medication appropriately.
+- request parents to provide relevant information regarding long-term administration of medication in the student's health care plan or complete the relevant form for short-term administration of medication. - require parents to provide any medication the student needs. - maintain a record of all medication administered at school; and - store all medication appropriately.